hirigaray/Xlambda/README.md

 due to `(wm/teleport!)`
 * V2 `(work in progress)`
+Implement event watching support (and mouse support) This took a long time in between versions because I was trying to rewrite Xlambda in pure guile, using guile-xcb.

+That won't work for now.
+That's fine.

+I'm gonna use libuv for the async aspects, for now.

-Implement event watching support (and mouse support) By this point, Xlambda should be easily usable as a standalone window manager.
+By this point, Xlambda should be easily usable as a standalone window manager.
 * V3
 Ship with more example functions, namely, various examples of tiling functions.